 - Dentist: “Is it just one tooth or are all of your teeth hurting?
 It’s very likely that the discomfort you are experiencing is related to your clear aligners.
-However, there are other things that could go wrong which we need to rule out.
-Let me examine your teeth and I will let you know exactly what is happening so you don’t have to worry about it.”
+However, there are other things that could go wrong that need to be ruled out.
+Let me examine your teeth.
+I will let you know exactly what is happening so you don’t have to worry about it.”

 - Patient: “I think my clear aligners might be cutting my gums.
 Should I be worried?”

 - Dentist: “When did you switch out your most recent clear aligner?
 It’s very likely that the pain you’re experiencing is related to your new clear aligner.
-However, there are other dangerous conditions that can mask themselves as sore lesions and we need to rule them out.
+However, there are other dangerous conditions that mask themselves as sore lesions.
+We need to rule these out.
 I will examine your mouth to make sure that there’s nothing serious going on.
 We can also review how you’re wearing your aligners and make sure your progress is on track.”

 - Patient: “I finished my clear aligner therapy but I feel like my teeth are not that straight.
 What should I do?”

 - Dentist: “There’s always the chance that your teeth didn’t settle into their ideal position.
 Let’s examine your teeth to see what’s going on.
 If you require additional movement, I could make you a series of refinement aligners.
-Come on in so we can discuss your concern and come up with a solution to improve your new smile.”
+Come on in so we can discuss your concerns.
+Let’s come up with a solution to improve your new smile.”

 Dentists are medical professionals who are trained to care about their patients.
 Their reputation and license depends on it.
 Companies and corporations care about profits and income statements.
 If you’re comfortable being a customer, then you’ll do fine with do-it-yourself programs like Smile Direct Club™.
 Just don’t expect the same level of personal care and attention to detail as you would from your neighborhood dentist.
-If you’re seeking one-on-one personal care with a human touch, then we recommend that you see a local dentist for your clear aligner therapy.
+If you’re seeking one-on-one personal care by a doctor, then we recommend that you see your local dentist or orthodontist instead.

 Is there another way to get clear aligners from your dentist at a comparable price?

 There are a couple of ways to go about getting affordable clear aligners directly from your local dentist or orthodontist.
-Of course you’ll have to do some research first.
+Of course, you’ll have to do some research beforehand.
 Here are a few different ways you could straighten your smile with dentist-delivered clear aligners at a price comparable to Smile Direct Club ™ :

 (1) Invisalign® Express

 One option to get affordable clear aligners from your local dentist is to see if you qualify for Invisalign® Express.
 Invisalign® charges dentists based on how many clear aligners it takes to straighten your smile.
-If straightening your smile is simple, where it requires 5 to 6 clear aligners, then you may qualify for Invisalign® Express.
-Of course, you will probably have to do some shopping around to get a good price on any Invisalign® program.
+If straightening your smile is simple, requiring just a few clear aligners, then you may qualify for Invisalign® Express.
+You still need to do some shopping around to get a good price on any Invisalign® program.
 To get started, find a local dentist or orthodontist near you to see if you qualify for Invisalign® Express.

 Another affordable clear aligner treatment option is to go with an Invisalign alternative like ClearCorrect™.
 ClearCorrect™ is a cost-effective clear aligner system used as a substitute to Invisalign®.
 Plus, ClearCorrect™ clear aligners usually cost 10 to 20% less than Invisalign® clear aligners.
-While not nearly as expensive as Invisalign®, Clear Correct™ clear aligners are still priced a bit higher than Smile Direct Club™ ‘s clear aligners.
+While not nearly as expensive as Invisalign®, Clear Correct™ clear aligners are still priced a bit higher than Smile Direct Club™ .

 (3) Even28 at-home™